Skip to content

 register_condition("needs_review", needs_review)

-@node(output=ValidationResult, interrupt_when="needs_review")
+@node(outputs=ValidationResult, interrupt_when="needs_review")

 def check(analyze: Analysis) -> ValidationResult: ...